How do I defrost seafood correctly?

 This is how you defrost your seafood in the fridge:

-• Check whether the seafood is completely thawed: It can be gently bent and no longer has any frozen spots - then it is ready for preparation
+Check whether the seafood is completely thawed: If it can be gently bent and no longer has any frozen spots - then it is ready for preparation

 Don't you prepare everything right away?